ronpeer/CBL_mapPIN/README.md

 5. After clicking, you will see your score presented on the screen before the next player's turn starts.
    Not pinning any point will result in a score of 0.
 6. After all rounds are over, the final screen will automatically show with the scores of each player.
 That is the end of the program.

 To quit at any point of the game, close the window as usual.

+To test both modes of the games - run the project, play the first game and close the window once ended.
+Then, run the project again and choose the other mode in the start screen.

 # Locations used for research